lathspell/java_test/java_test_ee7_as_tomcat_servlet/README.md

   which is not in javaee-api-7.0, see README.Caveats.md.
 * "Postgres" must be added as runtime dependency if a local Persistence Unit is defined in persinstence.xml.
-Alternatively it can be put into Tomcat's lib/ directory if a Persitence Unit is defined in server.xml/context.xml:
+Alternatively it can be put into Tomcat's lib/ directory if a Persitence Unit is defined in server.xml or context.xml.

 Tomcat Configuration
 ====================